F.A.Q.: Google Analytics Spam

 - Server-side solutions like WordPress plugins, the htaccess file or the web.config are useless.

 - You can find ghost spam in almost any report: Referral, Organic, Direct, Language, and Events.

-This type of spam is the preferred by the spammers and currently the most used.
+This type of spam is preferred by the spammers and is currently the most used.